ceford/cefjdemos-data-jdm-user/articles/en/articles/how-to-archive-an-article.md

 class="thumbborder" decoding="async"
 srcset="https://docs.joomla.org/images/thumb/e/e8/J4.x_navigate_to_article_manager-en.png/750px-J4.x_navigate_to_article_manager-en.png 1.5x, https://docs.joomla.org/images/e/e8/J4.x_navigate_to_article_manager-en.png 2x"
 data-file-width="1000" data-file-height="452" width="500" height="226"
-alt="J4.x navigate to article manager-en.png" />
+alt="navigate to articles list" />

 From the Articles list select the checkboxes for the articles you want to archive.
 Note that you can archive several articles at once.
 Selecting one or